umvirt/lfsautobuilder/README.md

     Files with checksums: 89
     Files with wrong checksums: 0

+If some files not found then run downloader script again.

+If some files have wrong checksums then delete this files and run downloader script again.

 ### Configuration

 You can use "config/config.sh" file to set build options.